Activate Futures Trading

 ||09:00, Friday of the expiry week (CET, UTC+1)

 - 2. Futures Margin

-- Futures margin is a good-faith deposit, or an amount of capital one needs to post or deposit to control a futures contract.
+- Futures margin is a good-faith deposit, or an amount of capital that one needs to deposit to open a futures contract.

 - There are 2 margin modes available on OKEx: cross-margin and fixed-margin.
 In cross-margin mode, the position margin required varies with the price movements.
 In fixed-margin mode, the position margin remains the same even if the price fluctuates.

 - 3. Definitions of Spot Index Price and Contract's Last Traded Price